andreasmhallberg/readingnotes/Rayner, 2012. Psychology of reading.md

     - Consonants more important than vowels for word identification.
 71
     - The role of phonological computation:
       - Consensus that sound plays some role.
 No consensus in how big a role or how to conceptualize it.
 72
-      - To routes for accessing phonological shape of word: 72
-        - *address phonology* - "looked up" in lexicon
-        - *assembled phonology* - contracted from stimulus (written word.)
+      - Two routes for accessing phonological shape of word: *address phonology* ("looked up" in lexicon) and *assembled phonology* (contracted from written word) 72
       - Majority view that  both routes are employed (duel route).
 Quickest one for a given word is used.
 Model.
 79
       - Characteristics of orthography (writing system) in different language may alter the relative importance of either route.
 85

 - Eye movements in reading
   - Basic characteristics of eye movements in reading.
 93-100